epsilonsample/redacted-project-docs/content/views/ebilling-workbench.md

 === "Desktop/iPad"

-    1. Click to the left of the funnel icon in a column header.
+    1. Click to the left of the funnel icon in a column header to reveal the sort arrows.
-    2. Sort arrows appear
-    3. Click the up or down arrow to sort.
+    3. Click the up or down arrow to sort ascending or descending.
-    4. Click again to unsort.
+    4. Click the funnel icon again to remove the current sort order.

 === "Mobile"

     1. Tap **Workbench Sort Order**.
     2. Arrange options in your preferred order.
-    3. Tap **Sort** or **Sort and Save Sort Order**.
+    3. Tap **Sort** or **Sort and Save Sort Order** to apply the sort.

 ### Filtering Columns